-The art department also contributes course work to a Master of Arts "K-12" degree for those seeking a graduate degree and New York State certification for teaching on the primary and secondary level.
+The art department also contributes course options for the Master of Arts degree for those seeking New York State certification for teaching on the primary and secondary level.
 Students who successfully complete the program will graduate with a Master of Arts degree from the School of Education.
 For further information contact the School of Education.